berkgonencc/MiniShop-web-project/README.md

   - JSON Web Tokens (JWT) are used for authentication.
   - Users receive a JWT token upon successful authentication.
   - The token is included in the headers of subsequent requests for authorization.

+### CORS Policy
+Cross-Origin Resource Sharing (CORS) is crucial when the client application is running on a different origin (protocol, host, or port) than the server.
+Browsers enforce the Same-Origin Policy to prevent unauthorized access.
+The CORS policy is applied to ensure that requests from the client are permitted based on the target site's policies.

 # Getting Started
 Follow these steps to set up and run the MiniShop web application: